nano-to/nano-blog/articles/introducing-nano-enterprise-secure-programmatic-nano-wallets.md

 ## Our Solution: Secure, Accessible, and Scalable

-At RPC.Nano.To, we’re committed to creating tools that help developers and exchanges interact with the Nano blockchain efficiently, securely, and without unnecessary barriers.

-### 1. **A Public Nano Node for All**
-Our platform offers a globally hosted, **public Nano node**, enabling developers to integrate Nano into their applications without needing to manage their own node.
-This is ideal for:

-- New developers experimenting with Nano for the first time.
-- Established businesses that need reliable access to the Nano network without dedicating resources to node maintenance.

-By removing the operational burden of running a node, we allow developers to focus on building innovative solutions.

-### 2. **Cloud-Based Non-Custodial Platform**
 We recognize the tension between security and usability in non-custodial solutions.
 That’s why we’re building **Cloud.Nano.To**, a **non-custodial Nano-as-a-Service platform**.
 Here’s how it works:

-- **Encrypted Key Storage**: Private keys are encrypted before being stored in our database.
-- **Zero-Knowledge Security**: Decryption is never stored server-side.
+- **Zero-Knowledge Security**: Decryption keys is never stored server-side.
 Every API request must include the user’s decryption key, ensuring that **only the user can access and use their private keys**.
+- **Encrypted Key Storage**: Private keys are encrypted before being stored on Cloudflare RDS.

 This approach ensures a balance between the convenience of cloud-based services and the unmatched security of non-custodial solutions.